-Essential to the success and broad applicability of the Debt Diet is that it’s customized to the needs and mindsets of each employee.
+Essential to the success and broad applicability of the Debt Diet is that it is customized to the needs and mindsets of each employee.
 The program can help all employees–regardless of how ready they are to change their spending and saving behavior.
 The program’s interactive exercises are matched to each employee’s needs and readiness to change.
 The activities clearly demonstrate how decreasing spending by $10 a day can make a significant, lasting difference and offer numerous, practical options for employees to achieve this goal.

 How the program works

 Users’ experience begins with a brief assessment that determines their readiness to pay down their debt or build an emergency cushion.
 Based on this assessment, users fall into one of the following categories: Not Ready, Getting Ready, Ready, Taking Action, and Staying With It.
 A sixth category is for employees with no debt beyond their mortgage who need to save.
 Users then view relevant video and text-based feedback before being presented with a menu of activities matched to their needs.
-Status indicators remind employees which activities they’ve started or completed.
-Data are stored for future visits, but can be cleared if employees opt to do so.
-Persistent links at the top of the screen provide access to frequently asked questions and answers, as well as a glossary of terms employees may encounter in the program (all terms are also defined in hover text).

-Users are periodically automatically prompted to re-assess their readiness to set aside $10 a day and given feedback on their progress since the last assessment.
+Users are periodically automatically prompted to re-assess their readiness to set aside $10 a day and are given feedback on their progress since the last assessment.
 Their menu is then updated with new recommendations about the activities best suited to their current needs.
 Configurable email reminders prompt users to re-engage with the program.